Do you see people as primarily individuals or primarily as members of groups?

 * No lobbying on behalf of a foreign nation.

-A country has a right to say what goes within its borders.
+A nation has a right to say what goes within its borders.
 Let’s say you have a group who practice a dangerous blood ritual, say, bare baby penis to mouth sucking (MBP).
 And they refuse to stop despite many cases of herpes transmission.
-You then go after everyone who practices it.
+You then prosecute everyone who practices it.

 I would do the same for the encouragement of terrorism.
-Seize the mosque and sell it off and send the leaders of the mosque to jail.
-If members of a mosque commit an honor killing, seize the mosque and sell it.
-If illegal acts are planned in a mosque or a synagogue or any minority gathering place, seize the place and sell it.
-Exile members of the family of the terrorist.
+Seize the building where it takes place and sell it off and send the leaders to jail and exile members of the family of the terrorist.
+It’s time to get corporate.

 I would like all non-profits and all religions and all houses of worship to lose their tax exempt status.
 I would also like to see an end to all lobbying for foreign governments.

-Chinese in America have a long history of spying and industrial espionage.
-They deserve more suspicion in this regard than Koreans and Japanese in America who don’t have the same record.
+If a group has a long history of spying and industrial espionage, they deserve more scrutiny than, say, Koreans and Japanese in America who don’t have the same record.
 Korean-Americans and Japanese-Americans have been great citizens.

-Muslims don’t invent dangerous ideologies.
-That’s largely the province of secular rootless left-wing radical Jews.
 Most American Jews love America.
-Jews are probably the most pro-American of all minority groups in the country, but these left-wing Jewish radicals put everyone at peril.
+Jews are probably the most pro-American of all minority groups in the country.

-I not only see many advantages for the majority culture with this type of approach, but I also see many advantages for the minority culture.
-When you are each responsible for each other and the majority culture imposes collective punishment on you, it increases espirit de corp and collegiality among your group.
+When groups feel responsible for each other in the face of collective punishment, it increases espirit de corp.
 You’re all in it together.
 It increases in-marriage, bonding, social cohesion, and the practice of your own culture.
 You are less likely to assimilate.

 As an American, I want other Americans, especially other Americans of power, influence, wealth, and talent to see themselves as on my side, the American side.
 That doesn’t seem too much to ask.
 I particularly want Americans of influence who are by nature conservatives to train their innate urges toward loyalty to overlap with my loyalties toward my fellow American citizens.